popdemtech/smartsite/walkthrough/2_Basics/4_1_add_auth.md

 # Add Authentication with Auth0
 `smartsite` will utilize the Auth0 service for authentication.
 Auth0 is a drop-in IAM solution to add authentication and authorization services to an application.
 Notably, it comes with single-sign on which will allow users of `smartsite` to sign up with the social provider of their choice (e.g. Google.)
 In addition to the fundamental authentication flow featured in the previous section, Auth0 offers further authentication features such as multi-factor authentication, custom landing pages, and multi-domain applications.

+1. Sign up for Auth0
+2. Add Auth0 library to `smartsite`
+3. Set up the required HTTPS proxy
+4. Test the changes

 ## 1. Sign up for Auth0
 Auth0 provides a user interface for configuring applications' authentication settings.
 Setting up an application in the interface is a step-by-step walkthrough process.

-1. Sign up for Auth0's free tier
+1. Sign up for Auth0
 2. Navigate to the Applications Dashboard
 3. "Create Application".
 Set name and select "Regular Web Application"
 4. Select Node.js from the list of supported frameworks and "Integrate now"
 5. Set the "Allowed Callback URL"
   * Set this value to `https://localhost:3001/callback`.
-  * More the callback URL is covered in the "Caddy reverse proxy" section.
-* Set "Allowed Logout URLs"
+6. Set "Allowed Logout URLs"
   * Set this value to `https://localhost:3001`

+---

-## 2. Add Auth0 to `smartsite`
+## 2. Add Auth0 configuration to `smartsite`
 Now that Auth0 is configured to accept requests, we must now add code within `smartsite` that makes calls to Auth0's application interface (API).
 While using raw HTTP calls to accomplish this is possible, `smartsite` will utilize Auth0 provided API wrapping library, `express-openid-connect`.
 This package abstracts the HTTP routing and configuration to JavaScript functions and classes with developer-friendly interfaces.

 ### 1. Install the `express-openid-connect` authentication middleware